Arabic pop: Artistic expression and public response

+Empowerment through artistic expression

+The majority of the new wave of more influential Arabic pop are largely Lebanese like Nancy Ajram, Elissa, Nawal Al Zoghbi, and Haifa Wehbe.
+The rise of these artists is partly attributed to their push of breaking traditional gender norms through lyrics, music videos, and that Lebanon is seen as more culturally liberal than other Arab countries.
+Beauty norms have also changed since the rise of Arab pop music videos.
+While there are artists like Maysham Nahas who have opted to fit a more Western European look, there has been a shift towards a more "Arab" look among female pop stars.
+For example, Nancy Ajram dyed her hair darker from her natural dark blonde hair and many others like Haifa, Ruby, Elissa, etc. maintain their dark long hair and use "culturally-specific make-up" to enhance their femininity.

+In this way, performers are part of the discourse on negotiating and reproducing identity and what is considered part of the social culture of various Arab states due to the large amounts of controversies these popstars receive (positive and negative).
+Without disturbing audiences (for better or worse) through their music and visuals, Arab pop would not have as much success in influencing a new shift for Arabic pop post-1990s.
+Mass broadcast channels and streaming services have cultivated a pan-Arab identity among audiences.
+Music is continuously reproduced and disseminated by circulating cultural structures and symbols that begin to be understood as universal by communities.
+Thus, Arab pop is seen as an encourager of a larger, transnational, Arab identity.

 Audiences of Arabic pop

+The main audience for Arabic pop are younger generations whose main hobby is music along with gaming and television.
 Though particularly popular among the youth and young adult Arab population, Arabic pop has found an audience with older fans as well.
 Most fans of Arabic pop live in the Arab World, but Arabic pop has also continually charted in Europe since the 1990s, especially in the French Top 20.
 Arabic pop has fans in communities of immigrants from Arabic speaking countries, particularly in France, the United Kingdom, Australia, Ukraine, Canada, and the United States.
 Further fan bases come from DJs playing Arabic pop in dance venues or from Western belly dance fans.

-In Australia, SBS Radio plays Arab pop on a radio format called PopAraby.
+In Australia, SBS Radio plays Arab pop at 6:00 PM-6:00 AM on a radio format called SBS Arabic.
 Many artists speak several languages and have songs in various languages, especially French and Spanish.